sharath3001/21DaysChallenge_Python/README.md

 Day 6: Learnt about for loop, while loop, logical operators and bitwise operators.
 Day 7: Learnt about lists and sorting the list using bubble sort.
 Day 8: Learnt about list operations and advanced operations on lists.
+Day 9: Learnt about functions in python, passing positional and keyword arguments to function and default value parameters in function.